Tyler Zeller: Memphis Grizzlies (2019)

 On April 5, 2019, Zeller signed with the Memphis Grizzlies for the remainder of the season.

 San Antonio Spurs (2020)

 On September 28, 2019, the Denver Nuggets had announced that Zeller had joined for training camp.
 On October 18, 2019, the Nuggets waived Zeller.

 On June 24, 2020, the San Antonio Spurs signed Zeller to their roster to complete the 2019–20 season following the restart of league play coming out of the COVID-19 pandemic.
 On December 2, Zeller was included in training camp roster with the Spurs, but was later waived by the San Antonio Spurs on December 19.

 Post-playing career

 After his NBA career, Zeller and his family moved to Pittsboro, North Carolina, and he soon began serving as an assistant high school basketball coach at Northwood High School.
-He also participates UNC alumni games.
+He also participates in UNC alumni games.

 In 2024 Zeller joined the Tar Heel Sports Network, serving as a color analysts for Tar Heels basketball games.